nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-enhanced-viewer/how-to-import-documents-with-annotations.md

 tree_item_index: 100
 ---

-This tutorial provides guidelines on how to import documents with annotations in a way that allow to have those annotations available in ARender.
+This tutorial provides guidelines on how to import documents with annotations in a way that allow having those annotations available in ARender.

-The main use cases is for migration from a legacy system to Nuxeo.
+The main use case is the migration from a legacy system to Nuxeo.

-## General process
+## General Process

 The recommendation is to use the Nuxeo REST API to create annotation object and add it to the document.

-All the annotations displayed on ARender are stored on Nuxeo as Annotations objects (cf. https://doc.nuxeo.com/nxdoc/comments/).
+All the annotations displayed on ARender are stored on Nuxeo as Annotations objects (cf. [Comments documentation]({{page space='nxdoc' page='comments'}})).

 The Nuxeo annotation object includes several datas as the origin of the annotation.
 The main part is the “entity” one which includes the annotation content (annotation type, text, position in the document, color,…) in the ARender format.

-You can find an example of ARender annotation expected format below in this page.
+You can find an example of ARender [annotation expected format](#annotations-samples) below in this page.

-Below an example of the Nuxeo annotations for a document with 3 ARender annotations:
+Here is an example of the Nuxeo annotations for a document with 3 ARender annotations:
 ```
 {
   "entity-type": "annotations",